mitselec/PyWine/README.md

 Wine classification test.

-Uploaded File for research reasons for the online course of "Python for Research"
+Uploaded File for research reasons for the online course

+#ΗarvardX: PH526x Using Python for Research